GreerPage/website-django/README.md

 ## GitHub Information
 - I am communicating with the [Github Api](https://developer.github.com/v3/) to get the information seen on the projects pages.
-- In the front end the requests are made using [react](https://reactjs.org)
-- Th backend uses a python wrapper api called [PyGitHub](https://github.com/PyGithub/PyGithub)
+- To do this I am using a python wrapper api called [PyGitHub](https://github.com/PyGithub/PyGithub)

 ## react
 - I am using a minimal amount of [reactjs](https://reactjs.org) in the front end to handle fetching the git information
-- This code can b found in `static/js`
+- This code can be found in `static/js`
 - I originaly had all of the git info being fetched in the backend on page render, this drastically slowed down the load times of the site, so I decided to make the requests in the front end.
 - I wrote all of the react in pure js rather than in JSX for reasons that I cannot explain.
 - If you don't know how to use react in pure js, check out an online compiler [here](https://babeljs.io/repl)
-- Rather tahn fetching to the full github api I set up my own api that has only the information I need, this is what the react interacts with
+- Rather than fetching to the full github api I set up my own api that has only the information I need, this is what the react interacts with

 ## HTML
 - All HTML files can be found in `/templates`